Ollie Sleightholme

-Oliver Harry Sleightholme (born 13 April 2000 in Northampton, England) is an English professional rugby union footballer.
-He plays as a winger for Northampton Saints.
+Oliver Harry Sleightholme (born 13 April 2000) is an English professional rugby union footballer who plays as a wing for Northampton Saints.
 His father, Jon Sleightholme, was an England international.

 Youth career

 Sleightholme spent all his youth career at Northampton Old Scouts, where he played alongside future Saints teammate Connor Tupai.
 He was a pupil at Northampton School for Boys, and played in the school's team that made it to the semi-final of the 2018 NatWest Schools Cup, in which he scored a try in a 19–12 defeat by Queen Elizabeth Grammar School, Wakefield.
-He played for the England rugby sevens team at the 2017 Commonwealth Youth Games in the Bahamas, and he scored a try in his team's loss to Samoa in the final.
+Sleightholme played for the England rugby sevens team at the 2017 Commonwealth Youth Games in the Bahamas, and he scored a try in his team's loss to Samoa in the final.
 He scored a try on his debut for England under-18s in a 42–14 win against Wales under-18s on 25 March 2018.

-Northampton Saints
+Club career

 Sleightholme signed a senior academy contract with Northampton Saints before the 2018–19 season.
 He made his debut for Northampton in a Premiership Rugby Cup match against Bristol Bears on 27 October 2018.
 And he made his Premiership debut three weeks later, scoring his first Northampton try 14 seconds after coming on as a second-half replacement against Wasps.
-In only his second European Rugby Challenge Cup game, he scored four tries against Timișoara Saracens on 18 January 2019.
+In only his second EPCR Challenge Cup game, he scored four tries against Timișoara Saracens on 18 January 2019.

-England under-20s
+Sleightholme scored a try in the 2023–24 Premiership Rugby final as Northampton defeated Bath to become League champions.
+At the end of that season in May 2024, having finished as top tryscorer in the Premiership, he was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.

+International career

-Sleightholme was named in the England squad for the 2019 Six Nations Under 20s Championship, and he made his debut in the opening game against Ireland.
+Sleightholme was named in the England squad for the 2019 Six Nations Under 20s Championship, and he made his debut at that level in the opening game against Ireland.
 He scored tries against both France and Italy to help England finish third in the competition.

-Sleightholme also played at the 2019 World Rugby Under 20 Championship, and he scored two tries as England lost to Ireland in the opening game.
+Sleightholme also played at the 2019 World Rugby Under 20 Championship and scored two tries as England lost to Ireland in their opening game.
 He subsequently scored a try in England's final pool game against Australia, with England eventually finishing the tournament in fifth place.

-Alan Dickens named Sleightholme in his 32-man England squad for the 2020 Six Nations Under 20s Championship.
+Coach Alan Dickens named Sleightholme in his England squad for the 2020 Six Nations Under 20s Championship and he made one appearance during the tournament against Scotland.

-England senior

-He was called up to the senior England squad in September 2021 for a training camp.
+In September 2021 Sleightholme was called up to the senior England side for a training camp.
+He was included in the squad for their 2024 tour of New Zealand and on 6 July 2024 made his debut as a substitute in the opening Test defeat to the All Blacks at Forsyth Barr Stadium.